punyaravichandran/Phytoplankton-Taxonomy-Mapping-using-Satellite-Hyperspectra/README.md

 # Phytoplankton-Taxonomy-Mapping-using-Satellite-Hyperspectra
-Python workflow for mapping the biomass of Phytoplankton taxa using PACE Ocean Color Instrument (OCI) hyperspectral imagery and Machine learnig (ML) model.
+Python workflow for mapping the biomass of Phytoplankton taxa using PACE Ocean Color Instrument (OCI) hyperspectral imagery and Machine learning (ML) model.
-The workflow uses simulated and satelllite reflectance and in-situ biomass information to develop a ML framework for the hyperspectral mapping of major phytoplankton taxa across the Scotian Shelf and Gulf of Maine waters.
+The workflow uses reflectance, chlorophyll, and season as features to map the major phytoplankton taxa across the Scotian Shelf and Gulf of Maine waters.